Pop Culture Madness!

 Tim Burton's first job out of college was working on Ralph Baksi's 1978 Lord of the Rings film.

-Midnight Cowboy is the only X-rated movie, to date, that has won an Oscar.
+Midnight Cowboy is the only X-rated movie to date that has won an Oscar.

 Cost of a Superbowl ad in 1978: $162,000